glynawe/Vanilla/vanilla.md

     Program = (Interface | Module| Functor) "."... ["."].

-A Vanilla program may contain any number of interfaces, modules and functor separated by full stops.
+A Vanilla program may contain any number of interfaces, modules and functors separated by full stops.
 One module must declare a procedure called `main`, which will be the first procedure to be executed.

     Interface = "interface" InterfaceName "="
                 {Definition ";"}